fabioCollini/DaggerMock/README.md

 [MyModule](https://github.com/fabioCollini/DaggerMock/blob/master/app/src/main/java/it/cosenonjaviste/daggermock/demo/MyModule.java)
 contains three methods to provide `RestService`, `MyPrinter` and `MainService` objects.
-The `DaggerMockRule` rule dynamically creates a new module that override `MyModule`, it returns the mocks for `restService` and `myPrinter` defined in test instead of the real objects.
+The `DaggerMockRule` rule dynamically creates a new module that override `MyModule`, it returns the mocks for `restService` and `myPrinter` defined in the test instead of the real objects.

 ## Espresso support